yuxwind/epsilonResnet/README.md

 ## Implementation
-Please refer to [implementation_notes.md](scripts/implementation_notes.md) for the notes of implementation.
+Please refer to [here](scripts/README.md) for more details of implementation.
 ## Citing &epsilon;-ResNet

 Please cite &epsilon;-ResNet in your publication if it helps your research: